lukasroegner/homebridge-dyson-pure-cool/README.md

 Optionally, the following switches are exposed:
 - Night mode (on/off)
-- Jet Focus (on/off for 2018 devices)
+- Jet Focus (on/off; DP01, TP02 and HP02 are not supported)
 - Continuous Monitoring (on/off)

 The plugin is optimized for usage of the Home app in iOS 13, e.g. the night mode and jet focus switches are combined in a separate settings accessory.
 This can be changed in the config.